Last updated 4.14.2021. For the most up-to-date info, please call 503-287-4333.

 - Bag your own groceries

-- Pay with credit/debit if possible to limit cash handling
+- Pay with card to limit cash handling

 - Only touch the products you are going to buy

 - Do not enter the store if you have been diagnosed with COVID-19 or exhibit any flu symptoms

 - We will not have produce specials for the time being.